 Although the Commission does not anticipate a significant change in the number of licensed turtle harvesters, buyers, or helpers from this proposed rulemaking (or in the sale of recreational fishing licenses generally), there is the possibility of a negative impact on the commercial turtle harvest industry.
-Individual harvesters may experience a reduction in income because there will be fewer days to harvest turtles under the proposed season.
-The Commission, however, is proposing these rule changes to protect Iowa's wild turtle population, held in trust for the public, for posterity; this in turn will ensure the long-term sustainability of Iowa's commercial turtle harvest industry and protect jobs related to it into the future.
+There may be a loss of jobs and individual harvesters may experience a reduction in income because there will be fewer days to harvest turtles under the proposed season.
+In the proposed rulemaking, the Commission has attempted to mitigate any job or income loss, while still setting seasons and daily catch limits as required by HF 2357.
+The Commission is proposing these rule changes to protect Iowa's wild turtle population, held in trust for the public, for posterity; this in turn will ensure the long-term sustainability of Iowa's commercial turtle harvest industry and protect jobs related to it into the future.